 Those who are genuinely and sincerely interested in gaining a clear and deep understanding of the heart of Hinduism, which is Vedanta, may perhaps have some idea where to look after reading this article.
 One excellent and influential new endeavour is the “Upanishad Ganga” television series from Chinmaya Creations, which is part of the organisation founded by the late Swami Chinmayananda, one of the most widely respected and beloved teachers of Advaita Vedanta in modern times.
 The first seventeen episodes of the 52 episode series are now widely available on DVD, complete with perfect English subtitles, and many more episodes other than those first seventeen can be freely watched, albeit without subtitles, on YouTube.

-Despite some of the current misunderstandings and misconceptions, it is believed that the teachings of Hinduism – or Sanatana Dharma – will soon begin to play a new and more influential role in the world than ever before.
+Despite some of the current misunderstandings and misconceptions, it is believed that the teachings of Hinduism – or Sanatana Dharma, as many Hindus call it – will soon begin to play a new and more influential role in the world than ever before.
 It’s surprising how many people say, once they learn more about Hinduism, that they have always believed and known such things to be true.
 Such is the nature of the world’s oldest and perhaps most universal religion.
+Having said all this, it should be borne in mind that the motto of the Theosophical Movement is “There is no Religion higher than Truth.”
+Timeless Truth, by its very nature, transcends and precedes all religions, Hinduism included.

 ~ BlavatskyTheosophy.com ~